phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 ## ANM Analysis of the RBD

-* GNM typically outperforms ANM but ANM has the benefit of being anisotropic, meaning that it takes the directions of protein dynamics into account.
-That is, it's not just interested in the magnitude of forces acting on molecules but their directions too.

 The anisotropic counterpart to GNM, where direction does matter, is called **anisotropic network model (ANM)**.
 In ANM, the direction of the fluctuations are also considered.
 Although ANM includes directionality, ANM typically performs worse than GNM when compared with experimental data [^Yang].
 Nonetheless, ANM calculations are useful because of the added directionality.
 In fact, we can use it to create animations depicting the range of motions and fluctuations of the protein.

-In this tutorial, we will use NMWiz, a GUI for ProDy and is available as a plugin for VMD, to perform ANM calculations and create the animation of the SARS-CoV-2 (chimeric) RBD using the PDB entry <a href="http://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>.
+In this tutorial, we will use <a href="http://prody.csb.pitt.edu/nmwiz/" target="_blank">NMWiz</a, a GUI for ProDy and is available as a plugin for VMD, to perform ANM calculations and create the animation of the SARS-CoV-2 (chimeric) RBD using the PDB entry <a href="http://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>.

 [Visit tutorial](tutorial_ANM){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}